Testing Monotonicity of Real-Valued Functions on DAGs: A Near- Lower Bound from Positive-Matching RS Families A Near-sqrt(n/epsilon) Lower Bound from Positive-Matching RS Families

+In this section, we develop Ruzsa--Szemer\'edi families of positive matchings (PMRS) as a source of lower bounds for non-adaptive monotonicity testing.
+An explicit PMRS construction yields a near-$\sqrt{n/\varepsilon}$ lower bound even for testers with two-sided error.

-This section is organized as follows.
+We proceed as follows.
 We first relate positive matchings to violation patterns in bipartite DAGs and define PMRS families (\Cref{sec:pmrs-pos-viol,sec:pmrs-analogue-rs}).
-We then prove non-adaptive two-sided lower bounds from PMRS (\Cref{sec:pmrs-twosided-lb}), construct explicit PMRS graphs (\Cref{sec:explicit_pmrs}), and combine these ingredients to obtain the main near-$\sqrt{n/\varepsilon}$ lower bound (\Cref{sec:pmrs-main-lb}).
-Finally, we discuss how the argument changes for bounded ordered ranges (\Cref{sec:bounded-range-polylog}).
+We then prove lower bounds from PMRS for non-adaptive testers with two-sided error (\Cref{sec:pmrs-twosided-lb}), construct PMRS graphs explicitly (\Cref{sec:explicit_pmrs}), and combine these ingredients to obtain the main near-$\sqrt{n/\varepsilon}$ lower bound (\Cref{sec:pmrs-main-lb}).